WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 will behave as :code:`simu.yawNonLin = 0`, but overly small values may not significantly enhance simulation accuracy while increasing simulation time.

-When :code:`simu.yawNonLin = 1`, hydrostatic and radiation forces are
+When :code:`simu.yaw = 1`, hydrostatic and radiation forces are
 determined from the local body-fixed coordinate system based upon the instantaneous relative yaw position of the body, as this may differ substantially from the global coordinate system for large relative yaw values.